globalstats-io/unity-library/README.md

 This is still a work-in-progress.
 Please let us know any feedback you have or special use cases you have.

+If you are looking for a .Net implementation that you can also use in Unity you can take a look at https://github.com/Yucked/StatsIO

 ## Usage
 Simply add the .cs file to your project.